MG Software.

 What is Compliance? - Explanation & Meaning

-Compliance (regulatory compliance) is the process by which organizations ensure they adhere to laws, regulations, industry standards, and internal policies.
+Compliance (regulatory compliance) is the process by which organizations ensure they adhere to laws, regulations, industry standards, and internal policies relevant to their activities.
 In the context of IT and software, this includes information security standards, privacy legislation, and industry-specific regulation.
+Compliance is not merely a legal obligation but also a competitive advantage: it opens doors to regulated markets and enterprise clients that require evidence of controlled security practices.

-Compliance (regulatory compliance) is the process by which organizations ensure they adhere to laws, regulations, industry standards, and internal policies.
+Compliance (regulatory compliance) is the process by which organizations ensure they adhere to laws, regulations, industry standards, and internal policies relevant to their activities.
 In the context of IT and software, this includes information security standards, privacy legislation, and industry-specific regulation.
+Compliance is not merely a legal obligation but also a competitive advantage: it opens doors to regulated markets and enterprise clients that require evidence of controlled security practices.

-How does MG Software apply What is Compliance? - Explanation & Meaning in practice?
+How does MG Software apply Compliance in practice?

-• A SaaS company achieving SOC 2 Type II certification by implementing systematic security controls, from encryption and access management to incident response and monitoring.
+• A SaaS company achieving SOC 2 Type II certification by implementing systematic security controls via Vanta, with automated evidence collection from AWS, GitHub, and Okta that continuously provides proof to auditors.

-• A hospital achieving NEN 7510 compliance by integrating information security into all IT systems, with automated compliance checks and periodic audits.
+• A hospital achieving NEN 7510 compliance by integrating information security into all IT systems, with automated compliance checks on network configurations, access management, and encryption, supplemented by periodic internal and external audits.

-• A fintech startup applying ISO 27001 principles from day one, enabling them to immediately meet enterprise client security requirements when scaling up.
+• A fintech startup applying ISO 27001 principles from day one with compliance-as-code in their CI/CD pipeline, enabling them to immediately meet enterprise client security requirements when scaling up without a catch-up effort.

 Related terms